PushkarMishra15/Vehicles_Pedestrian_Object_Detection/README.md

 ## Dataset

 This project uses the KITTI Vision Benchmark Suite, a widely-used dataset for autonomous driving and computer vision tasks.
-It consists of annotated images containing vehicles, pedestrians, and cyclists in various urban traffic scenarios. the link to the dataset is provided below.
+It consists of annotated images containing vehicles, pedestrians, and cyclists in various urban traffic scenarios.
+The link to the dataset is provided below.

 https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d